My Oh My (Slade song)

-"My Oh My" is a song by the British rock band Slade, released in 1983 as the second single from the band's eleventh studio album The Amazing Kamikaze Syndrome, and in 1984 as the second single from the album's US counterpart Keep Your Hands Off My Power Supply.
-The song was written by lead vocalist Noddy Holder and bassist Jim Lea, and produced by John Punter.
-It reached No. 2 in the UK and was also the band's second Top 40 hit in America, where it reached No. 37.
+"My Oh My" is a song by British rock band Slade, released in November 1983 as the second single from the band's 11th studio album, The Amazing Kamikaze Syndrome, and in 1984 as the second single from the album's US counterpart, Keep Your Hands Off My Power Supply.
+The song was written by lead vocalist Noddy Holder and bassist Jim Lea and produced by John Punter.
+"My Oh My" reached No. 2 on the UK Singles Chart, topped the charts of Norway and Sweden, and peaked at No. 37 on the US Billboard Hot 100.